Ryh1218/Occ/readme.md

 ```

 ### Prepare Model Weights
-Pre-download the SAM weights.
-For example, 'SAM-vit-large' can be downloaded using the following script:
+Pre-download the SAM weights (e.g., SAM-vit-large) and update the paths in 'convert_model_weights.py'.
+Weights can be downloaded using the following script:
 ```
 from transformers import SamModel import os